-Ramzy showed up just as I finished my burrito.
-He was a first year college student with a sunny disposition, except when he thought about his former girlfriend Cindy, at which point he would become morose and weepy.
+Jalal showed up just as I finished my burrito.
+He was a third year college student with a sunny disposition, except when he thought about his former girlfriend Cindy, at which point he would become morose and weepy.
 He’d fallen in love with a non-Muslim girl last year and had a brief love affair.
 She ultimately broke up with him because she couldn’t see herself marrying a Muslim.
-Of course everyone told him it was for the best, but when it came to that girl he couldn’t see straight.
+Of course everyone told him it was for the best, but when it came to that honeypot he couldn’t see straight.

-Ramzy had a crewcut, green eyes and an athletic frame that had once been quite heavy.
-Last year he got serious about fitness and began running laps and leaping hurdles at state.
+Jalal had a crewcut, green eyes and an athletic frame that had once been quite heavy.
+Last year he got serious about fitness and began running laps and leaping hurdles at State.
 His limbs had grown lean and strong, but his belly still bulged slightly, as if he carried a few loaves of Arabic bread in a belly pouch.

 He smiled as he came through the door, but the corners of his mouth were turned down.

 He shrugged one shoulder.
 “Oh, you know.
 Just feeling down about Cindy.”